Double Integral

 Preamble

-Since there are multiple answer blanks that are dependent upon each other, we use parserMultiAnswer.pl.
+Since there are multiple answer blanks that are dependent upon each other the parserMultiAnswer.pl macro is used.

 Context()->variables->are(